Skip to content

 FAQ

-- What is the most requested CRM integration for B2B sales tools?
+What are the most requested integrations for a B2B sales tool?

-- How many CRM integrations does a B2B sales tool need?
+How many CRM integrations does a B2B sales tool need at launch?